My Photography & Travel Guide to Verona, Italy

 Where to Stay

-The Historic City Center (Centro Storico) is the ideal area for its proximity to major attractions and picturesque streets.
+The Historic City Center (Centro Storico) is ideal for its proximity to major attractions and its picturesque streets.

 Luxury Hotels: